 Our laboratory is focused on characterizing signal transduction pathway abnormalities in various cancers with an eye toward translational implications.
-One example is chronic myeloid leukemia (CML) which is caused by the BCR-ABL fusion gene, expressed as a consequence of the Philadelphia chromosome translocation.
+We began this work in the context of chronic myeloid leukemia (CML), which is caused by the BCR-ABL fusion gene, also known as the Philadelphia chromosome translocation.
 In collaboration with Brian Druker at Oregon Health Sciences University, we developed the ABL kinase inhibitor imatinib/Gleevec as primary therapy for patients with CML.
 Shortly thereafter, my group discovered that resistance to imatinib is caused by BCR-ABL kinase domain mutations.
-We worked closely with John Kuriyan’s group to examine the structural consequences of these mutations on the ABL kinase domain and postulated that second generation ABL kinase inhibitors that bind to ABL differently from imatinib might retain activity against imatinib-resistant mutants.
+We then worked closely with John Kuriyan’s group to examine the structural consequences of these mutations on the ABL kinase domain and postulated that second generation ABL kinase inhibitors that bind to ABL diﬀerently from imatinib might retain activity against imatinib- resistant mutants.
 In collaboration with scientists at Bristol Myers Squibb, we showed that the dual Src/Abl inhibitor dasatinib has such properties in preclinical models, then co-led the clinical development of dasatinib as treatment for imatinib-resistant CML.
 Subsequently, we found that dasatinib resistance occurs through additional, novel BCR-ABL mutations, some of which remain sensitive to imatinib, making a strong case for combined ABL kinase inhibitor treatment to prevent the emergence of resistant subclones.

 Requests for LAPC4 or LAPC9 cells should be directed to Dr. Robert Reiter at UCLA.
 For further information, contact his lab manager, Joyce Yamashiro, at JYamashiro@mednet.ucla.edu.